maulanakbr/jubelio-intern-fe-test/README.md

-This projects is developed due to Jubelio's Frontend Engineer Intern position test.
+This project is developed to join Jubelio's Frontend Engineer Intern position project test.

 ## Tech Stacks